RavinSG/obsidian-cyber/TCM/Active Directory Attacks/SMB Relay.md

 ### Setup ntlmrelayx

 Once the Responder catches a hash, it will be forwarded to the ntlmrelayx, which will then forward it to the selected target.
 Since we need a network event, we point machine 1 towards the attacker.
-We get the following output from ntlmrelayx.
+We get the following output from ntlmrelayx. ^setupNtlmrelayx

 ![[ntlmrelayx output.png]] ^c05678